-At the heart of the Settlement is an acknowledgment and honouring of the Noongar people as the traditional owners of this land.
-The Noongar (Koorah, Nitja, Boordahwan) (Past, Present, Future) Recognition Bill 2015 recognises this.
+At the heart of the south west settlement is an acknowledgment and honouring of the Noongar people as the traditional owners of this land.
+The Noongar (Koorah, Nitja, Boordahwan) (Past, Present, Future) Recognition Bill recognises this.
 I quote from the bill -